Malankara World Journal Theme: Denho - Baptism of Jesus Volume 3 No. 118 January 3, 2013

 When you look at the scriptures closely, the first manifestation of the birth of Jesus Christ came on Christmas Day when the angels announced the birth of Jesus to the shepherds.
 The shepherds came to Bethlehem to see the child as a result.

 So, we have three manifestations.
-Manifestation to the shepherds on Christmas Day; manifestation to the Magi (via star) who arrived may be a year later.
+Manifestation to the shepherds on Christmas Day; manifestation to the Magi (via star) who arrived may be a year or two later.
 And finally the manifestation at the time of the baptism of Jesus about 32 years later.

 According to Fr.
 Matusz, these are three types of manifestations aimed at three different audiences.
 The revelation to shepherds announced the event to the Jews.
 The revelation to the Magi represents the announcement to the Gentiles.
 The revelation at the time of baptism revealed that Jesus was the promised messiah - the second person of the Trinity.
 Only at the time of the baptism, all three persons of the Trinity participated.
 Thus, Denaha and Theophany happened on the same day.
 Epiphany happened about 31 years earlier when Magi visited Jesus.
 Epiphany and Denaha are not the same, although they may fall on the same day.
 Also unlike what you see on Nativity scenes and what we sing on Christmas Carols, the Magi and Shepherds did not show up together in the manger.

 When You, O Lord were baptized in the JordanOn Denaha Feast day, we orthodox Christians celebrate Divine Liturgy (Qurbano) followed by the Blessing of the Waters.
 It is a very important feast for us.

 While researching this, I also came across another not so known fact: Our church in Piravom is named after the Magi and hold their perunnal on Denaha days.
 According to folklore, the Magi went through Vadakara in Kerala (source: Rev. Fr.
 Saji Korah, San Francisco.)